Cryptoanalysis & Decypher of Vigenere code

 encypher text.

-- we have measured the distances that separate all the same digrams.
+distances that separate all the same digrams.

 - we have computed the smallest divisor of these distances using the